Glorietta: As Glorietta

-Tenants that set up shop in Ayala Center prior to Glorietta's development, most notably Mercury Drug, Automatic Centre, Jollibee, Max's, and McDonald's, also found a home in Glorietta.
-The department stores surrounding the mall – SM Makati, The Landmark, and Rustan's – were utilized by Glorietta as its anchor tenants for its supermarkets and department stores.
+In 1997, Quad was rebranded as Glorietta.
+Glorietta 4 finally opened in 1998 and was completed in 1999, the same year as the debut of Oakwood Premier, whose construction had delayed this section's opening.
+The department stores surrounding the mall – SM Makati, The Landmark, and Rustan's – were utilized as its anchor tenants for both its supermarkets and department stores.